 Encouraging Remote Work

 You may also still be taking advantage of video meeting options.
-Your company should "encourage telework for as many employees as possible, especially for those who use public transportation," Dr. Freedman says.
+Your company may continue to "encourage telework for as many employees as possible, especially for those who use public transportation," Dr. Freedman says.
 In-person meetings should be replaced with video or teleconference calls whenever possible, per the CDC.

-If you're considered at higher risk for COVID-19 complications — this includes individuals over 65 and those with serious medical conditions — you should discuss options with your employer and advocate for telecommuting to reduce your potential exposure to the coronavirus.
+If you are vaccinated but still considered potentially at a higher risk for COVID-19 complications because you are immunocompromised, discuss options with your employer and advocate for telecommuting to reduce your potential exposure.

 Be prepared for a new office layout that helps keep you and your co-workers (or customers, when applicable) at least 6 feet apart.
 For example, in certain cases, physical barriers, such as sneeze guards and partitions, may be installed.

-While wearing a face covering doesn't replace the need to practice social distancing, it is the single most effective strategy to keep yourself and your colleagues safe.
-Indeed, donning a face mask is the best tactic for stopping the spread of the novel coronavirus, according to a June 2020 analysis in the Proceedings of the National Academy of Sciences (PNAS).
+While wearing a face covering doesn't replace the need to practice social distancing, it's the most effective strategy to keep yourself and your colleagues safe aside from getting vaccinated.

 It seems that the risk of potential airborne transmission of COVID-19 increases in confined spaces.
 In fact, just chatting in a closed, stagnant air environment can up your chances of infection, according to a May 2020 study in PNAS.
 Researchers concluded that normal talking can emit thousands of disease-carrying oral fluid droplets per second that may linger in the air for more than 8 minutes.